 Primarily these are supported by the Help to Buy Agents and include equity loans and Help to Buy ISAs.

-Through the Equity Loan scheme, the Government will lend to a household up to 20% of the cost of a newly built home, with only a 5% deposit required and a 75% mortgage.
+Through the Equity Loan scheme, the Government will lend up to 20% of the cost of a new home.
+Only a 5% deposit and a 75% mortgage is required.

-Applicants do not need to be registered with Help to Buy but will need to receive ‘Authority to Proceed’ by the Help to Buy Agents.
+Applicants do not need to be registered with Help to Buy.
+But they will need to receive ‘Authority to Proceed’ by the Help to Buy Agents.

 Properties are only available under this scheme through participating registered builders.

-This scheme offers first time buyers the opportunity to save into a Help to Buy ISA, in which the Government will boost their savings by 25%.
+This scheme offers first-time buyers the opportunity to save into a Help to Buy ISA.
+The Government will then boost their savings by 25%.